willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 ---
 author: William Cheung
 authorImage: william.jpg
-date: 2022-03-07
+date: 2022-03-14
 description: This note documents what I did to set up a local network-wide ad-blocker using Pi-hole, with a local Unbound DNS server.
 Setup is done using docker to make it easy to deploy and upgrade on any machine.
 I currently have this running on a Raspberry Pi.
 slug: pihole-unbound-docker
 title: Network-wide ad-blocker with Pi-hole and Docker Compose
 ---

-This note explains how to use _Docker Compose_ to setup, stop, and update a _Pi-hole_ local network-wide ad-blocker.
-This setup also installs an _Unbound_ DNS server on your local network.
+This note explains how to use [Docker Compose](https://docs.docker.com/compose/) to setup, stop, and update a [Pi-hole](https://pi-hole.net/) network-wide ad-blocker.
+This setup also installs an [Unbound](https://docs.pi-hole.net/guides/dns/unbound/) DNS server.

 The beauty of using Docker and Docker Compose is that it could be spun up easily with a single command on any machine.
-I currently have this running on a Raspberry Pi 3b.
-The setup described in this note can be [found here on GitHub](https://github.com/willy-wagtail/bulbasaur-server/tree/main/pihole-unbound).
-I have also had this running on an old gaming PC turned home server.
+I currently have this running on a [Raspberry Pi 3b+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/).
+I have also had this running on an old gaming PC turned home server as fallback.
+The exact setup I use can be [found on GitHub](https://github.com/willy-wagtail/bulbasaur-server/tree/main/pihole-unbound).

 ## Pre-requisites

-I run this on a Raspberry Pi 3b+ and I have a separate note on [how I set up a fresh Raspberry Pi](raspberry-pi-setup).
+Pi-hole is commonly run on a Raspberry Pi and I have a separate note on [how I set one up](raspberry-pi-setup).

 The host should have Docker and Docker Compose installed.

-The host should also have Git and Python3 installed for the optional step of running the script to add common false-positives to Pi-hole's whitelist.
+Instructions on how to install them on a Raspberry Pi can be found [here](raspberry-pi-docker-docker-compose).

 ## Configuration